aalug/job-finder-go/README.md

 + `DELETE /jobs/{id}`: This endpoint deletes the job with the given id.
 The id path parameter is required and specifies the id of the job to delete.
 On success, the response has a `204 No Content` status code.
-In case of any error, a `500 Internal Server Error` status code is returned.
+In case the job is not found, returns `404 Not Found`, in case of any other error, a `500 Internal Server Error` status code is returned.